ovh/docs/pages/platform/kubernetes-k8s/securing-nginx-ingress-cert-manager/guide.en-us.md

 dig +short [YOUR_DN]
 ```

-Describe the certificate again and wait until you see Certificate issued successfully when you describe the certificate.
+Describe the certificate again and wait until you see "Certificate issued successfully" when you describe the certificate.

 ## Go further